 Dates can keep anemia at bay and provide you with much needed iron during pregnancy as it maintains the hemoglobin content in the body.
-Iron assists in multiple metabolic processes and makes yours and the baby’s immunity stronger
+Iron assists in multiple metabolic processes and makes yours and the baby’s immunity stronger.

-Vitamin K: Vitamin K is important because it helps our blood clot.
+Vitamin K is important because it helps our blood clot.
 It also helps with the bone development of baby.
 Dates are natural source of vitamin K. Deficiency of vitamin can be dangerous in babies.
-As they have low levels of vitamin K at birth, dates can help you compensate if taken during pregnancy
+As they have low levels of vitamin K at birth, dates can help you compensate if taken during pregnancy.

-Potassium: Potassium is one of the important electrolyte in the body and it also maintains the water salt balance and thus aid in regulating the blood pressure.
+Potassium is one of the important electrolyte in the body and it also maintains the water salt balance and thus aid in regulating the blood pressure.
 It avoids the muscle cramps during pregnancy.
-Its deficiency can cause kidney related problems
+Its deficiency can cause kidney related problems.

-Taking folic acid is very important during pregnancy as it prevents the dangerous birth defects of the spinal cord and the brain
+Taking folic acid is very important during pregnancy as it prevents the dangerous birth defects of the spinal cord and the brain.

-Fructose: Fructose is natural sugar found in fruits.
+Fructose is natural sugar found in fruits.
 During pregnancy you need to have good energy levels, fructose can provide you with energy and not raise your sugar levels too high.
-Dates is a source of fructose and a fast energy provider
+Dates is a source of fructose and a fast energy provider.

-Magnesium: Magnesium is required for teeth and bone formation, regulates the blood pressure and maintains blood sugar.
-Deficiency of magnesium can lead to kidney and liver abnormalities
+Magnesium is required for teeth and bone formation, regulates the blood pressure and maintains blood sugar.
+Deficiency of magnesium can lead to kidney and liver abnormalities.

-Sugar: Pregnant women need more calories than women who are not pregnant.
-Eating a handful of dates as a desert or a snack provides much needed good sugars without adding on many calories
+Pregnant women need more calories than women who are not pregnant.
+Eating a handful of dates as a desert or a snack provides much needed good sugars without adding on many calories.

 As such, there have been no clear studies, arriving on the conclusion that eating dates can be unsafe during pregnancy.
 Dates is one of the most nutrient dense fruits and when consumed in moderation, dates benefit both the mother and the developing baby.